 What Kinds of Salt Should I Use?

-I talked about what kinds of salt are best for fermentation in my fermented cucumber pickles recipe if you are interested.
+I talked about what kinds of salt are best for fermentation in my fermented cucumber pickles recipe.

 Classic Sauerkraut /w Caraway Seeds

-- 6 pounds green cabbage flat cabbage preferred
+- 6 pounds green cabbage the flat variety preferred

 - 3 tablespoons sea salt or Himalayan pink salt